Py-OS-official/content-ops-starter/content/pages/index.md

     subtitle: an OS made in python
     text: >
-      PyOS is an OS made in python with LOTS of customization, features, and comes installed with GOOGLE CHROME
+      PyOS is an OS made in python with LOTS of customization, features, and comes installed with python 3.10.5 and a command prompt, PyOS is made to run Python Files
     actions:
       - label: Get started
         altText: ''